By

 Consider ending your contract, or waiting it out, and making the switch to an alternate provider.

-Below are some popular fibre broadband plans if you’re considering switching broadband providers:
+Below are some popular fibre broadband plans in Singapore if you’re considering switching broadband providers:

 #1